plain-plain-text/plain-plain-text.org/_modules/create/blank-post-in-github-repository.md

 author: muziejus
 ---

-Because every post in Jekyll is its own, solitary Markdown file, creating a new one is the same as creating a blank document in a GitHub repository.
+Because every post in Jekyll is its own, solitary, creating a new one is the same as creating a blank document in a GitHub repository.

 {:module="create/new-file-in-github-repository"}